tseen/Federated-HDFS/README.md

-# NCKU HPDS Federated Cloud Computing Platforms Repository
+# NCKU HPDS Federated Computing Framework Repository
 Computational platforms based on Hadoop for FBICloud project

 - FedMRMaster : The Main Repository of The Federated MapReduce